-5 Program Method
+6 Program Method

-Under the PRHFA Qualified Allocation Plan 2016 (QAP 2016) funding cycle, there are several existing shovel-ready projects in the nine percent (9%) LIHTC pipeline.
-As the second phase of the program, the PRHFA will announce the Qualified Allocation Plan 2020 (QAP 2020) funding cycle, for LIHTCs four percent (4%) projects.
-CDBG-DR funds, in conjunction with LIHTCs and other financing, will be leveraged to maximize funding sources and create projects that accomplish multiple goals.
-All awarded projects are expected to be completed within twenty-four (24) months of construction start, which is required to begin within forty-five (45) to sixty (60) days after the signed CDBG-DR Agreement.
+Under the PRHFA Qualified Allocation Plan12 2016 (QAP 2016) funding cycle, there are several existing shovel-ready projects in the nine percent (9%) LIHTC pipeline.
+For the second phase of the program, the PRHFA will announce the Qualified Allocation Plan 2020 (QAP 2020) funding cycle for LIHTCs four percent (4%) projects.
+Contingent on available CDBG-DR funding, PRHFA will plan subsequent funding rounds and continue to address the increased need for affordable housing stock.
+CDBG-DR funds, in conjunction